 It was used in times past by St. Patrick to denote the Holy Trinity.
 Irish druids, on the other hand, used it as a charm because it has a triangular shape; this was long before the advent of Christianity in Ireland.

-The idea of using an elephant in making good luck charms originates from India.
+The idea of using an elephant in making lucky charms originates from India.
 The symbol of ancient Indian god Ganesha is an elephant, and he is believed to bring good things and remove obstacles.
 Elephants live long and are highly intelligent.

 Many of the items used in making lucky symbols have been around for a very long time, but the key had been around for a longer period than any of them.
 A key can even unlock the door to the gods, according to ancient Roman and Chinese beliefs.

 Cats’ eye is another unique item used in making them.
 It is a special gemstone and is believed to clear obstacles and remove evil eyes from one’s life.

 A ladder placed against a wall or tree creates a perfect triangle.
 Anyone who walks under such a ladder is said to break that perfect triangle and attract back luck top himself.

 In most instances, you will find a coin hanging out of the mouth of the toad, with the coins featuring Chinese characters that are pointing upwards.
 It is not advisable to point the toad towards a door that leads out of the home.

-A wishing well can also be used in making good luck charms.
+A wishing well can also be used in making good luck symbols.
 The usual practice is to throw a coin into a well to prevent the well from drying and appeasing the gods.
 You can look at your reflection in still water, toss a coin into it and make a wish.

 The above items or symbols are commonly used as a good luck symbol with positive energy.
 As described above, they originate from different cultures, including African, European and even Asian cultures.